 - Has experience in and/or knowledge of the culture and history of youth organizing and education advocacy in East San José.

 - Fluency in a second language.

-- Able to speak clearly in English on the phone and in person and be understood by others.
+- Able to speak clearly and in audible tones on the phone and in-person and be understood by others.